 Famous fountain of shame on baroque Piazza Pretoria, Palermo, Sicily, Italy

 Any trip to Sicily is incomplete without spending some time visiting the capital city of Palermo.
-In Palermo, you’ll find all sorts of things to keep you busy no matter what you’re looking to get out of your Italian adventure.
+In Palermo, you’ll find many things to keep you busy no matter what you want to get out of your Italian adventure.
 Some of the best things to do in Palermo are to explore the many historical sites, grandiose palaces, incredible architecture, and the city’s many world-class dining experiences.
 To explore Palermo, you can book a hop-on hop-off bus tour.

-Start your visit to Palermo by visiting the Piazza Pretoria, one of the city’s main public squares.
+Start visiting Palermo by visiting the Piazza Pretoria, one of the city’s main public squares.
 While there, check out the Fontana Pretoria at its center before venturing out to the city.
-You’ll find the incredible Palermo Cathedral nearby to explore and a few museums not too much further away.
+You’ll find the incredible Palermo Cathedral nearby and a few museums not too far away.
 When you get hungry, take to the streets to discover some of the most authentic Sicilian food anywhere on the island.
-Palermo is a one-stop-shop for a great day in Sicily.
+Palermo is a one-stop shop for a great day in Sicily.

 Explore the Valley of Temples